Antonio Méndez

 See more

-Antonio’s recent recording with the Radio-Sinfonieorchester Stuttgart des SWR on SWR Music (for Berlin Classics) was awarded an Echo Klassik Award.
-He has also recorded with the Scottish Chamber Orchestra for Linn Records.
+His recording with Radio-Sinfonieorchester Stuttgart des SWR on SWR Music (for Berlin Classics) was awarded an Echo Klassik Award.
+He has also recorded with Scottish Chamber Orchestra for Linn Records.

 “Méndez’s interpretation was round, but at the same time well organised, with an extremely generous Orquestra Nacional in the tutti and orchestral climaxes.”